Debojyoti24/CodeAlpha_Student-Grade-Tracker-/README.md

 Installation

-Ensure JDK is installed on your system.
-Verify by running:java -version
+🔗 Ensure JDK is installed on your system.
+Verify by running:
+    java -version

-Save the provided Java code in a file named StudentGradeTrackerGUI.java.
+🔗 Save the provided Java code in a file named:
+    StudentGradeTrackerGUI.java.

-Compile the code:javac StudentGradeTrackerGUI.java
+🔗 Compile the code:
+    javac StudentGradeTrackerGUI.java

-Run the application:java StudentGradeTrackerGUI
+🔗  Run the application:

-Usage
+    java StudentGradeTrackerGUI

+  Usage:

 Launch the application using the steps above.
 In the input panel: